wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'summon wind walls',
     'cause earthquakes',
     'are on fire',
-    'shimmer in a hypnitizing kaleidoscope of lights', 'have become toxic from industrial waste',
+    'shimmer in a hypnotizing kaleidoscope of lights', 'have become toxic from industrial waste',
   ];